-Indicators for compa anies the pension fund ha as invested in Indicator of adverse eff fects on sustainability Parameter Effects 2022 Effects 2021 Explanation Measures taken and measures planned for the next reference period, and defined targets Climate and oth er environment-related i ndicators Greenhouse 1.
-G gas emissions HG emissions Scope 1 GHG emissions 65,522 tonnes N/A Amount of greenhouse gas No active guidance on this specific PAI, but the Scope 2 GHG emissions 13,592 tonnes N/A emissions following measures are taken in line with the general policy of the Scope 3 GHG emissions 661,384 tonnes N/A expressed in Total GHG emissions 740,051 tonnes N/A tonnes of CO2 equivalent per year.
-Scope 1 concerns direct emissions by companies.
-Scope 2 concerns pension fund: Normative engagement with companies in high risk industries that do not act in line with the Paris Climate Agreement. indirect emissions as a result of the purchase of energy We apply this to shares and corporate bonds.
+Indicators for companies the pension fund has invested in Indicator of adverse effects on sustainability Parameter Effects 2023 Effects 2022 Explanation Measures taken and measures planned for the next reference period, and defined targets Climate and othe er environment-related i ndicators Greenhouse 1.
+GHG emissions gas emissions Scope 1 GHG emissions 63,488 tonnes 65,522 tonnes greenhouse gas this specific PAI, No active guidance on this specific PAI, but the Scope 2 GHG emissions 22,662 tonnes 13,592 tonnes emissions following measures are Scope 3 GHG emissions 781,443 tonnes 661,384 tonnes expressed in taken in line with the general policy of the Total GHG emissions 866,487 tonnes 740,051 tonnes tonnes of CO2 equivalent per year.
+This is the investment's share in GHG emissions pension fund: Normative engagement with possible environment-related violators. compared with the issuer's EVIC (in euros).
+(EVIC is the enterprise value We apply this to shares and corporate bonds.